 Chase Investing vs Robinhood

-As with the J.P.
-Morgan Investing website, there are a lot of personal finance tools on the app, thanks to the partnership with Chase Bank.
-Resources we found include mobile check deposit and a free credit score.
+Like its website, the J.P.
+Morgan app provides several personal finance tools through its partnership with Chase Bank.
+Features include mobile check deposit and free credit score access.

 Robinhood vs Chase